 - Old School Jerkbait Tactics for Bass Fishing

-Today's jerkbaits feature weight transfer systems that make a small minnow shaped lure easy to cast in the wind.
+Today’s jerkbaits feature weight transfer systems that make a small minnow shaped lure easy to cast in the wind.
 Most have internal rattles to add to their drawing power.
-Some have amazing paint jobs, and baits like the Megabass Ito Vision FX Tour Premier even feature lips that fold and open to make them easier to cast while maintaining a good jerk cadence.
+Some have amazing paint jobs, and baits like the Megabass Ito Vision FX Tour Premiem even feature lips that fold and open to make them easier to cast while maintaining a good jerk cadence.

 There are suspending models that will stay at the depth they dive to, while other floating models float back to the surface.

 The baits may be 3 to 6 inches in length and dive anywhere from 0 to 14 feet depending on the diving lip and size of the bait.
 But they can catch bass out of deeper water if it’s clear enough and the bass are looking up for food.
 A jerkbait has a very enticing call to bass even when it sits motionless for seconds at a time.